OctopusDeploy/blog/blog/2021-10/deploying-a-js-bundle-to-s3-with-octopus/index.md

 ## Upload bundle to S3

-There are a few prerequisites for the next AWS CLI step, which I explain before showing how it's set up in Octopus.
+There are a few prerequisites for the next **AWS CLI step**, which I explain before showing how it's set up in Octopus.
 I demonstrate how it's achieved in Vue.
 The steps will be different for other frameworks, but the explanation will point you in the right direction.

 ### One JavaScript file to rule them all